panchuanbo/cool_latex_formatter/README.md

 # cool_latex_formatter
-fb supports latex on desktop
-it's fun to send some common patterns
+fb supports latex on desktop; it's fun to send some common patterns